jucazyn/jucazyn.github.io/_pages/home.md

 **Foundations of Physics.** In this interdisciplinary field, I combine Mathematical Physics, History of Physics, and Philosophy of Physics, to conduct mathematical and philosophical inquiry into physical theories.

 **Quantum Physics.** Here the focus is twofold: foundations and applications.
-Since the beginning of my mathematical journey, I've been studying mathematical foundations of (algebraic) Quantum Mechanics, i.e., operator-theoretic techniques.
+Since I joined the academia, I've been studying mathematical foundations of (algebraic) Quantum Mechanics, i.e., operator-theoretic techniques.
 At the same time, I took many _quantum courses_, namely Quantum Mechanics, Quantum Chemistry, Quantum Computing and Quantum Information, with the aim of developing a profile capable of translating clarifications and advances on the foundations into applications.